In this document we will be using jq to parse JSON, available from Homebrew using

 Some formulae are marked as “keg-only”, meaning that installed files are not linked to the shared

-lib, etc. directors, as doing so can cause conflicts.
+lib, etc. directories, as doing so can cause conflicts.
 Such formulae can be forced to link to the shared directories, but doing so is not recommended (and will cause

 brew doctor to complain.)